Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Methods

 Electronic-structure calculations were performed using DFT as implemented in \textsc{VASP}~\cite{Kresse1999Jan,Kresse1996Oct,Kresse1995Dec}.
 The projector augmented-wave method~\cite{Blochl1994Dec} and the generalized gradient approximation in the Perdew--Burke--Ernzerhof (PBE) parametrization~\cite{Perdew1996Oct} were used.
-Electrons in atomic orbitals $1s^22s^1$, $3s^23p^3$, $3s^23p^4$, $3s^23p^5$, $4s^24p^5$, and $5s^25p^5$ were treated as valence electrons for Li, P, S, Cl, Br, and I, respectively.
+Electrons in the atomic orbitals $1s^22s^1$, $3s^23p^3$, $3s^23p^4$, $3s^23p^5$, $4s^24p^5$, and $5s^25p^5$ were treated as valence electrons for Li, P, S, Cl, Br, and I, respectively.
 The plane-wave cutoff was set to \SI{500}{eV}, and the energy was converged to less than \SI{e-3}{eV} per simulation cell.
-Ab initio MD simulations were performed with the conventional unit cell of Li$_6$PS$_5X$ with $X\in\{\mathrm{Cl}, \mathrm{Br}, \mathrm{I}\}$, containing 52 atoms, at \SI{1500}{\kelvin} for \SI{8}{\pico\second} using the Nosé--Hoover thermostat and the canonical ensemble implemented in \textsc{VASP}.
+Ab initio MD simulations were performed with the conventional unit cell of Li$_6$PS$_5X$ with $X\in\{\mathrm{Cl}, \mathrm{Br}, \mathrm{I}\}$, containing 52 atoms, at \SI{1500}{\kelvin} using the Nosé--Hoover thermostat and the canonical ensemble implemented in \textsc{VASP}.
 The time step and the Nosé mass were set to \SI{2}{fs} and \SI{3}{u.\angstrom\textsuperscript{2}}, respectively.
-The reciprocal space was sampled using the tetrahedron method with the Blöchl correction~\cite{Blochl1994Jun} and a $\Gamma$-centered $2\times2\times2$ $\mathbf{k}$-point mesh (\SI{416}{kp.atom}).
-For electronic-structure calculations of the extracted structure with high accuracy, the reciprocal space was sampled at the $\Gamma$ point using the Gaussian smearing with a width of \SI{0.03}{eV}.
+The reciprocal space was sampled using the Gaussian smearing with a width of \SI{0.03}{eV} and a $\Gamma$-centered $2\times2\times2$ $\mathbf{k}$-point mesh (\SI{416}{kp.atom}).
+For electronic-structure calculations of the extracted structures with about 200 atoms, the reciprocal space was sampled at the $\Gamma$ point.